Clinical Trial Regulation

-- Harmonised electronic submission and assessment process for clinical trials conducted in multiple Member States
+- harmonised electronic submission and assessment process for clinical trials conducted in multiple Member States;

-- Improved collaboration, information-sharing and decision-making between and within Member States
+- improved collaboration, information-sharing and decision-making between and within Member States;

-- Increased transparency of information on clinical trials
+- increased transparency of information on clinical trials;

-- Highest standards of safety for all participants in EU clinical trials
+- highest standards of safety for all participants in EU clinical trials.

 The clinical trial application form and supporting dossier will cover all regulatory and ethics assessments from the Member States concerned.
 It will also include the public registration of the clinical trial and any subsequent updates.

-The system will contain collaboration tools, workflow and document management capabilities, accessible via individual workspaces.
+It will contain collaboration tools, workflow and document management capabilities, accessible via individual workspaces.